 The first two families RRR sponsored had to leave loved ones behind when they came came to Canada.
 RRR’s new initiative is to sponsor their struggling, displaced family members.
 This is the focus of our current campaign.

-Even as we await the arrival of the multi-generational Syrian family, RRR is fortunate to be doing two joint sponsorships with a refugee group in Australia.
+As we await the arrival of the multi-generational Syrian family, RRR is fortunate to be doing two joint sponsorships with a refugee group in Australia.
 The funds to resettle a family consisting of a widowed mother and five daughters, originally from Afghanistan, have already been raised in Australia.
-The monies needed to resettle a second Afghan family of four siblings are being raised.
+The fundraising for the second Afghan family of four orphaned siblings has also been completed.
+Both families fled Afghanistan due to increasing threats (including the murder of close family members) by the Taliban.
+RRR will settle and support both families in Toronto.
 We look forward to welcoming and getting to know all of these new arrivals to Canada.

 What is our goal?